Unified.to

 Cross-system transformations

-Large transformations involving many datasets are often easier to run inside a warehouse than in operational pipelines.
+Large-scale transformations across multiple datasets are often easier to run in a warehouse environment than in real-time systems.

 When Real-Time Pipelines Are the Better Architecture

-Real-time pipelines are increasingly necessary for product integrations and operational workflows.
+Real-time pipelines are increasingly necessary for operational systems and user-facing application behavior.

 AI and agent workflows